 Aging is a natural part of life and we embrace it, but let’s face it, who doesn’t want to age well?
 Whether you’re into smoothing out your wrinkles or celebrating them, there’s no arguing this point: We all want to keep our minds sharp.
-That means making sure you do everything you can to keep your brain in top health.
-Including making your brain health as high priority as your waistline and your physique.
+That means making sure you do everything you can to keep your brain young.
+And that means making what’s inside your head as high priority as your waistline and your physique.

 1. CHECK YOUR DIET